Eureka Mayor Susan Seaman Gives Weekly Update

 This is a press release from the City of Eureka:

 Hello.
 I’m Mayor Susan Seaman.
-As I’ve shared with you in my previous communications, the City of Eureka is continuing to work tirelessly to support the health and well-being of our citizens, our community, and our economy during the COVID-19 pandemic.
+As I’ve shared with you in my previous communications, the City of Eureka is continuing to work tirelessly to support the health and well-being of our citizens, our community, and our economy during the COVID-19 pandemic and other matters of great significance to the region — like the wildfires that have engulfed our neighbors and are encroaching on Humboldt County.

 Again, I’m Mayor Susan Seaman, and I appreciate your attention to this message.
 Be safe, stay healthy, be patient with yourself and kind to your neighbors and family.
 We’ll talk again soon.